murkymark/libriff/README.md

 # libriff
-A library for parsing RIFF (Resource Interchange File Format) files.
+A C (C99) library for parsing RIFF (Resource Interchange File Format) files.

 <pre>
 - Helps to stroll around in the chunk tree structure